 The next stop is Madison Square Park, steeped in history.
 You might learn that in 1876, the park displayed the right arm and torch of the Statue of Liberty for six years to help raise funds for the statue’s construction.
 The park’s green space offers a moment to relax and reflect amidst the city’s hustle.

 Moving on to Union Square, you’ll see a lively microcosm of NYC life—street vendors, protesters, break dancers, and people just enjoying their day.
 The guide will fill you in on its significance, turning the park into a window into New York’s ongoing stories.
-If you visit on a market day (not Thursdays or Sundays), you can explore the Greenmarket, which many reviews rave about.
+If you visit on a market day (not Thursdays or Sundays), you can explore the Greenmarket, which many reviews love.

 Then, it’s inside Breads Bakery, a local favorite.
 Here, you’ll sample various baked goods—think delicious pastries and bread that give you a taste of New York’s thriving bakery scene.
 The experience ends on a sweet note, with some flavorful treats.